orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 Invokes the Orb.
 Allows the holder to submit content hash, that represents a question to the Orb creator.
 Puts the Orb on cooldown.
 The Orb can only be invoked by solvent holders.

-*Content hash is keccak256 of the cleartext. invocationCount is used to track the id of the next invocation.
+*Content hash is keccak256 of the cleartext. `invocationCount` is used to track the id of the next invocation.
+Invocation ids start from 1.
+Emits `Invocation`.*
-Emits Invocation().*

 ```solidity